kimpro82/GodSaveTheQueen/PublicDataPortal/README.md

 ## [Request Data 2 (2021.12.08)](/PublicDataPortal#public-data-portal)
-- Can control path to save data into `Key.py`
+- Can control path where to save data in `Key.py`
-- Arrange parameters that user should manage into 2.2 Setting
+- Arrange parameters that user should manage into *2.2 Setting*

 ## [Request Data (2021.12.04)](/PublicDataPortal#public-data-portal)